Willamette Zone

 TRILLIUM LAKE: Trout

-Access is open, and the lake has been stocked with more than 6,000 rainbow trout!.
-Last updated 5/21/26
+Access is open, and the lake has been stocked with more than 6,000 rainbow trout.
+No updates at this time Last updated 6/10/26

 TURNER LAKE: Bass, panfish, some trout